Danosnaya/PruebaPipeline/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+This README would normally document whatever steps are necessary to get your application up and running prueba.

 ### Required variables ###